 Find something you enjoy doing that challenges you either mentally or physically, or both.
 Outdoor activities are even better as they will help you socialize more and meet new people.
 Learning a new skill or mastering an old one can also help you feel more proud and accomplished.

 Giving back to your community forces you to look outwards and deal with the needs of others every once in awhile.
 This can be very helpful in reducing stress and improving your perception of the world.

 - Unplug Yourself

 Every once in awhile, it is important to separate from the world to give yourself time to reflect, think and plan for your future.

 Introspection can help you be self-aware and resilient.
 Shut off the computer and unplug from social media from time to time.
 Appreciate nature and the world around you, and think of how far you have come or what goals you want to achieve.

 - Be Honest about Mental Health

 Undeniably, there are all sorts of stigma and preconceived notions about mental illnesses.
 However, it is important to recognize that anyone can be affected.
 Seek help from trained mental health professionals when you need it.
 And most importantly, be kind in acknowledging the mental health needs of those around you.

 Mental health is just as important as physical health.
 How you feel and see the world affects your personality, actions and decisions.
-It is critical to take steps that will ensure your wellness and overall health.
+It is critical to take steps and make lifestyle changes for improving mental health that will ensure your wellness and overall health.